hoshiyosan/hoshiyosan/docs/deployment-strategy.md

 _To be efficient the deployment process_

 - must be simple enough so that deploying a new application take at most 10 mn.
-- must be have centralized configuration so that it can be re-deployed from scratch automatically.
+- must have centralized configuration so that it can be re-deployed from scratch automatically.
-- must rely on continuous deployment so that running application is always up to date.
+- must rely on continuous deployment so that running applications are always up to date.

 ## Releases tagging